 - 50 pecan halves

-Preheat oven to 300° F and line a large baking sheet with parchment paper.
+- Preheat oven to 300 degrees Fahrenheit and line a large baking sheet with parchment paper.

-Lay pretzels in a single layer on baking sheet, then place one Rolo candy in the center of each pretzel.
+- Lay pretzels in a single layer on a baking sheet, then place one Rolo candy in the center of each pretzel.

-- Warm in preheated oven just until the chocolate and caramel have softened (about four minutes).
+- Warm in a preheated oven just until the chocolate and caramel have softened (about 4 minutes).

-Remove from oven, then press 1 pecan into each Rolo candy.
-Transfer baking sheet to refrigerator and chill until chocolate has set.
+- Remove from oven, then press 1 pecan into each Rolo candy.
+Transfer the baking sheet to the refrigerator and chill until the chocolate has set.

 We all know that everyone’s grandmother had some version of this cookie on hand and whipped it out for grandkid visits and rainy days.
 What we didn’t know was how extremely easy these treats are to make.
 These delicious cookies come together in just a couple of minutes and make a perfect, nostalgically delicious gift.